-Component: A component is a set of facts which go together (tend to be cohesive and share a certain common nature) for some specific purpose within a financial report.
-A component is composed of one or more blocks.
+Fact set: A fact set is a set of facts which go together (tend to be cohesive and share a certain common nature) for some specific purpose within a financial report.
+A fragment is composed of one or more fact sets.
+(A synonym for fact set is block.)

-1.4.
-Facts reported within financial reports are organized into components

-While financial reports communicate facts, those facts never exist on their own; they are always organized into components.
-Facts are not organized into components; rather they are organized with other facts generally for some specific purpose and the component is a result.
-A component could be made up of only one fact.

-For example, the fact "Cash and cash equivalents" might exist in the balance sheet component.
-It might also exist within the cash flow statement component.
-It might also be organized as a separate component which contains only the single fact with the characteristic "Cash and cash equivalents".

 1.5.
+Facts reported within financial reports are organized into fragments and fact sets

+While financial reports communicate facts, those facts never exist on their own; they are always organized into fragments and fact sets.
+Facts are not organized into fragments; rather they are organized with other facts generally for some specific purpose and the fragment is a result.
+A fragment could be made up of only one fact set.

+For example, the fact which uses the concept "Cash and cash equivalents" might exist in the balance sheet fragment.
+It might also exist within the cash flow statement fragment.
+It might also be organized as a separate fragment which contains only the single fact with the characteristic "Cash and cash equivalents".

-Financial report facts and components can be organized using a financial reporting conceptual framework
+1.6.
+Financial report facts and fragments can be organized using a financial reporting conceptual framework

 The financial reporting conceptual framework for US GAAP and IFRS based financial reporting is created by the FASB and IASB, respectively.
-These conceptual frameworks define financial report elements and financial statement components which are useful and which can be leveraged to identify facts and organize components.i
+These conceptual frameworks define financial report elements and financial statement fragments which are useful and which can be leveraged to identify facts and organize fragments.i